How to Resin a Photo – Great Alternative to Framing!

 It was cold in my studio when I mixed my resin, and I should have put the resin bottles in a warm bath beforehand.
 (Learn more about this and other cold weather resin casting tips.)
 I whipped it up quite a bit while stirring so it is quite bubbly.

-Use a squeegee to spread the resin.
+Use your squeegee to spread the resin.

-Use a heating gun/embossing gun to pop the bubbles.
+Then, use the heat gun to pop the bubbles.
 Even with all the bubbles I created, I was able to get rid of all of them, but it took a few minutes.
 I checked back after 20 minutes and popped a few that had risen to the surface.

-Cover to cure!
+Cover to cure.

 STEP 6: Remove resin drips